 You’ll learn a little more about the slave trade as a whole and Bristol’s involvement, and what we can do in the present day to treat this part of history respectfully.

 This walk covers many parts of the Old City including Queen’s Square, King’s Street, the plinth where the statue of the slave trader Colston once stood, and Park Street.
 It contains some upsetting content, but it’s important to do.
 Click here for the tour directions.

 The virtual tour finishes at Brandon Hill.
-From here, you can look out over the harbourside and surrounding suburbs – it’s a great sunset spot!
+From here, you can look out over the harbourside and surrounding suburbs – it’s a great sunset spot and is one of the best places in the city for a short stroll!
 If it’s open, you can also climb up Cabot’s Tower for an even more epic vista from the top.